ericmoritz/edotsandboxes/blog/edotsandboxes-part1.md

 what agents are needed in this system.

 The most obvious actor is a `Player`.
-We also need some kind of actor that keeps track of who is who and their availibility.
+We also need some kind of actor that keeps track of who is who and their availability.
 We will call this actor a `Bouncer`.
 Finally we need an actor who keeps track of the game's state.
 We'll call that actor a `Game Master`.